Skip to main contentSkip to data table

 Budget

-The live /price/ endpoint requires no API key and is called only on cooldown-eligible sync-fx-rates runs (2 requests: gold + silver), roughly 2,880 requests/month.
+The live /price/ endpoint requires no API key and is called only in claimed sync-fx-rates cadence buckets (2 requests: gold + silver), roughly 2,880 requests/month.
 Backfills source commodity history from CoinGecko market-chart data (via existing CoinGecko integration), so there is no separate gold-api.com historical-request budget.

 Stability Index (PSI) Computation

 computeAndStoreStabilityIndex() in worker/src/cron/stability-index.ts runs every 30 minutes on the DB-only DEWS/PSI lane (26,56 * * * *) and computes a composite ecosystem health score (0–100).
 Formula: Score = 100 − severity − breadth − stressBreadth + trend.
-If the DEWS dependency query is unavailable, the run returns status: "degraded" with fallbackMode: "dews-unavailable" and preservedCurrentSample: true, then skips fresh PSI sample publication instead of treating missing stress breadth as zero.
+If the DEWS dependency query is unavailable, empty, missing usable computed_at, or stale beyond two compute-dews intervals, the run returns status: "degraded" with fallbackMode: "dews-unavailable" and preservedCurrentSample: true, then skips fresh PSI sample publication instead of treating missing stress breadth as zero.
 If the active-depeg query is unavailable, the run also fails closed and skips publication instead of treating that outage as an empty depeg set.
 See Pharos Stability Index for the full algorithm, calibration examples, and band definitions.

 Band classification: BEDROCK (90–100), STEADY (75–89), TREMOR (60–74), FRACTURE (40–59), CRISIS (20–39), MELTDOWN (0–19)